 Arkansas Headwaters Recreation Area (AHRA) Management Plan Revision

-The Arkansas Headwaters Recreation Area (AHRA) is collaboratively managed by Colorado Parks and Wildlife, the Bureau of Land Management and the U.S. Forest Service.
-The plan will be conducted under the National Environmental Policy Act (NEPA).
+The Arkansas Headwaters Recreation Area (AHRA) is collaboratively managed by Colorado Parks and Wildlife, the Bureau of Land Management, and the U.S. Forest Service.
+In developing the draft Management Plan, the AHRA Partnership carefully considered key issues identified through a scoping process in 2016.
+These included boating capacities, management of fisheries and wildlife habitat, public river access, and facilities.
+The planning process was conducted under the National Environmental Policy Act (NEPA).

-The AHRA partnership is actively seeking involvement of the public, local communities and other government agencies to support this planning effort.
-Thank you to everyone who has provided comments to inform the development and review of preliminary alternatives.
+This AHRA Partnership actively sought the involvement of the public, local communities, and other government agencies to support this planning effort.
+Thank you to everyone who provided comments for informing the development of the draft plan.